liesnikov/extensible-elaborator/paper/main.md

       _ -> error "impossible"
 ```

-We add one more case to the elaborator for implicit arguments, as will be described in more detail in Section @sec:case-implicits.
+We add one more case to the elaborator for implicit arguments of any kind, as will be described in more detail in Section @sec:case-implicits.

 ```haskell
 checkType (Implicit) ty = do